GeoscienceAustralia/PyRate/docs/installation.rst

 Verify Installation
 -------------------

-To verify PyRate has been successfully installed, run the workflow with the example config file and data included in the repository:
+To verify `PyRate` has been successfully installed, run the workflow with the example config file and the small dataset included in the repository:

 ::